Tennerz: Gregory Porter – 1960 What? (Opolopo Kick & Bass Rerub) (Expansion Records)

-Movin’ to Brooklyn 6 years after, he worked as a chef at Lloyd’s restaurant Bread-Stuy where he also eventually performed.
+Movin’ to Brooklyn 6 years after, he worked as a chef at Lloyd’s restaurant Bread-Stuy where he also performed at times.

-Porter eventually released 2 albums on Indie label Motéma, with his first one – ‘Water’ – featuring the memorable ‘1960 What?’ with Kafele Bandele on Trumpet.
-A track which UK label Expansion brought to international recognition with remixing work courtesy of Opolopo in 2012.
+Porter eventually released 2 albums on Indie label Motéma.
+With his first one – ‘Water’ – featuring the memorable ‘1960 What?’ with Kafele Bandele on Trumpet.
+A track which UK label Expansion brought to international recognition.
+With thanks to its remixing work courtesy of Opolopo back in 2012.

 You might also like…

 10 essential Jazz Funk classics…